Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Main Results

-\textbf{Penalized Stochastic Gradient Hamiltonian Monte Carlo.} Next, we consider the extension to allow stochastic gradient, known as the stochastic gradient Hamiltonian Monte Carlo (SGHMC) in the literature \citep{chen2014stochastic,chen2015convergence,GGZ}, and we propose the penalized stochastic gradient Hamiltonian Monte Carlo (PSGHMC):
+\textbf{Penalized Stochastic Gradient Underdamped Langevin Monte Carlo.} Next, we consider the extension to allow stochastic gradient, which we refer to as the stochastic gradient underdamped Langevin Monte Carlo (SGULMC).
+Such algorithms have been studied previously in the unconstrained setting in the literature \citep{chen2014stochastic,chen2015convergence,GGZ}.
+We propose the penalized stochastic gradient underdamped Langevin Monte Carlo (PSGULMC):

 where $(\xi_{k},\xi'_{k})$ are i.i.d. $2d$-dimensional Gaussian noises independent of the initial condition $v_{0},x_{0}$, centered with covariance matrix given in \eqref{defn:cov} and $\psi_{k}(t)$ are defined in \eqref{defn:psi}, where we recall that the gradient noise satisfies Assumption~\ref{assump:grad:noise}.
-Then we can provide the following proposition for the number of iterations we need to sample from the target distribution within $\varepsilon$ error using PSGHMC with a stochastic gradient that satisfies Assumption~\ref{assump:grad:noise}.
+Then we can provide the following proposition for the number of iterations we need to sample from the target distribution within $\varepsilon$ error using PSGULMC with a stochastic gradient that satisfies Assumption~\ref{assump:grad:noise}.